Garfield Sobers: Sheffield Shield with South Australia

 In the 1961–62 Australian season which followed the 1960–61 West Indies tour, Sobers and his West Indian colleagues Wes Hall and Rohan Kanhai returned to Australia to take part in the Sheffield Shield.
 Sobers played for South Australia and had an enormous impact on attendances, causing an 89% increase with gate receipts rising "by two and a half times".
 He topped both the batting and bowling averages at South Australia, his best performance being against champions New South Wales at the Adelaide Oval when he scored 251 and took 3/51 and 6/72.

-He was even more outstanding in 1963–64 when, largely due to his efforts, South Australia won the Sheffield Shield.
+Sobers was even more outstanding in 1963–64 when, largely due to his efforts, South Australia won the Sheffield Shield.
 Sobers was the season's leading runscorer with 973 at 74.84 and the leading wicket taker with 47 at 28.27.

-Sobers spent three seasons with South Australia and in two he achieved the rare double of 1000 runs and 50 wickets.
+He spent three seasons with South Australia and in two he achieved the rare double of 1000 runs and 50 wickets.